Peer Mentorship & Consultation

 - Increase recreational and social connections for individuals living with FASD;

 - Increase family strategies and supports for managing FASD;

 - Advocate with schools, government, justice systems, and assist with connection to professional and community resources; and,

-Services are offered in the Surrey and Maple Ridge offices, with possible outreach in community.
+One-to-one services are offered through the Surrey and Maple Ridge offices on a fee-for-service basis.
 Fees are $75 per hour including preparation and goal-setting time.